Tharin2501/Animelist/README.md

 # AnimeList

 A sideproject made only for the sole purpose to learn Typescript with React concepts.
-Its a classic "fetch data from a API and render the props" type of project
+Using reuseable components created by me to build most of the UI.

 I haven't had the time to work on this as much as i wanted because of work, but hopefully it will get finished soon.